nicbou/timeline-old/README.md

 4. Access the timeline at `https://localhost` (or wherever you run your server).
 5. Create new Sources and upload new Archives to see new data appear on the timeline.

+If you need help setting up this project, just [email me](https://nicolasbouliane.com/contact).
+I don't expect this project to have many users, the documentation is not perfect.

 ## Entries

 `/api/timeline/entries`